 All Quiet on the Western Front (2022)

-The third cinematic adaptation of Erich Maria Remarque’s seminal pacifist screed, Edward Berger’s Oscar and BAFTA award-winning All Quiet On The Western Front - a film sixteen years in the making - is no less bone-rattling nor soul-shaking than any of its forebears.
+The third cinematic adaptation of Erich Maria Remarque’s seminal pacifist screed, Edward Berger’s Oscar and BAFTA award-winning All Quiet On The Western Front — a film sixteen years in the making — is no less bone-rattling or soul-shaking than any of its forebears.
 The bleak tone of Berger’s film is set during a harrowing prologue, which sees a young German recruit shot by a French bullet.
 From there, we follow his uniform’s journey as it is cleaned, recycled, and readied to meet its next victim, bright-eyed teen recruit Paul Bäumer (Felix Kammerer).
-From there, we’re viscerally thrust into the abyssal maw of war as Paul and his friends each in turn lose their minds - and, for many, eventually their lives.
+From there, we’re viscerally thrust into the abyssal maw of war as Paul and his friends each in turn lose their minds — and, for many, eventually their lives.
 Volker Bertelmann’s doomful death knell of a score, the film’s awful, awe-inspiring framing and production design, and Kammerer’s shattering central turn result in an unforgettable, brutal cinematic experience.

 Nimona (2023)

 Having survived studio closures and cancellation before finally being resurrected by Netflix, the fact that Nimona exists at all is cause for celebration.
 That Nick Bruno and Troy Quane’s adaptation of ND Stevenson’s beloved graphic novel also happens to be a visually inventive, very witty, subversive and diverse animation that feels wholly original is a testament to the resilience and belief in the story shared by its makers.
-This revisionist fairytale stars Riz Ahmedand Chloë Grace Moretz as outlawed knight Ballister “Bal” Blackheart and shapeshifting agent of chaos Nimona, misunderstood malcontents who form an unlikely bond as they try to prove Bal’s innocence.
+This revisionist fairytale stars Riz Ahmed and Chloë Grace Moretz as outlawed knight Ballister “Bal” Blackheart and shapeshifting agent of chaos Nimona, misunderstood malcontents who form an unlikely bond as they try to prove Bal’s innocence.
 Gorgeously rendered in eye-popping 2.5D animation, and increasingly bold in its narrative choices, Nimona’s is a story that refused to go unheard, and rightly so.
-TL;DR version - it’s all chaos, destruction, something-something-something.
+TL;DR version — it’s all chaos, destruction, something-something-something.
 And we win.

 Guillermo Del Toro’s Pinocchio (2022)

 A long-gestating passion project for its eponymous maker, who lost both of the parents who inspired his love for this story before the film’s release, Guillermo del Toro’s Pinocchio departs from past tellings of Carlo Collodi’s classic tale to celebrate disobedience, confront fascism head-on, and greet death like an old friend.
 From the tragedy that befalls David Bradley’s Geppetto in the film’s Up-rivalling opening minutes, to cricket narrator Sebastian’s (Ewan McGregor) simply spoken closing words – “What happens happens, and then we’re gone” – del Toro takes us on the kind of darkly wonderful odyssey only the great Mexican fabulist could’ve helmed (there’s a reason his name’s in the title).
-This, his first animated feature, is a delicately hand-crafted, spellbinding affair – an all-singing, all-dancing, all-sobbing-by-the-end tale “of imperfect fathers, imperfect sons, love, and loss”.
+This, his first animated feature (co-directed by the late Mark Gustafson), is a delicately hand-crafted, spellbinding affair – an all-singing, all-dancing, all-sobbing-by-the-end tale “of imperfect fathers, imperfect sons, love, and loss”.
 Pure poetry in (stop-)motion.

 Extraction 2 (2023)